RahafALBAKKAR/Code-102-Reading-Notes/class-07.md

 ![window object](https://user-images.githubusercontent.com/33088990/32959020-eb853f2c-cbc8-11e7-8184-d5c9f4af8579.png)

 * Functions allow you to group a set of related statements together that represent a single task.

 * Functions can take parameters (informatiorJ required to do their job) and may return a value.

 * An object is a series of variables and functions that represent something from the world around you.

-* In an object, variables are known as properties of the object; functions are known as methods of the object.
+* In an object, variables are known as properties of the object; functions are known as m ethods of the object.

 * Web browsers implement objects that represent both the browser window and the document loaded into the browser window.

 * JavaScript also has several built-in objects such as String, Number, Math, and Date.
 Their properties and methods offer functionality that help you write scripts.

 * Arrays and objects can be used to create complex data sets (and both can conta in the other).